 Which Should You Use?

-529 plans are also generally better for your taxes.
+From a tax perspective, 529 plans are also generally better.
 Earnings in a 529 plan are tax-free as long as you use them for qualified education expenses.
 By contrast, the government taxes UTMA earnings above $2,100 like income from a trust or estate.
 This could mean a big tax bill.

 Education Planning Tips for College Expenses

 - Having children can really complicate your finances.
 That’s especially true if you plan to save a significant amount toward their future education.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+A financial advisor can offer valuable insights and guidance as you tackle these challenges.
+Finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - SmartAsset’s student loan calculator can help you figure out your monthly payments for your existing student loans and the amortization over time.